scala/docs.scala-lang/_overviews/scala3-migration/compatibility-classpath.md

 The inverted pattern, with a 2.13 module in the middle, is also possible.

 > #### Disclaimer for library maintainers
 >
-> Using the interoperability between Scala 2.13 and Scala 3 in a published library is generally not safe for your end-users.
->
 > Unless you know exactly what you are doing, it is discouraged to publish a Scala 3 library that depends on a Scala 2.13 library (the scala-library being excluded) or vice versa.
 > The reason is to prevent library users from ending up with two conflicting versions `foo_2.13` and `foo_3` of the same foo library in their classpath, this problem being unsolvable in some cases.